|

 The Presidential Message

 A tradition started by Général Charles de Gaulle in 1960 during the height of the Cold War, the presidential message is an integral part of France’s New Year’s Eve traditions.
 Every year, at 8 pm, the French president addresses the nation on television with presidential greetings.
-Broadcasted from the Élysée Palace, Les vœux présidentiels (the President’s vows) highlight the events of the past year and the President shares his political vision for France’s future.

 Midnight Celebrations and Fireworks

-There is no formal countdown to mark the end of the year on television, but there is a big firework display on Avenue Champs Élysées, the epicenter of New Year’s Eve celebrations in Paris.
-Beginning 30 mins before midnight, the elaborate light and sound show depict the different facades of the French Republic on the Arc de Triomphe.
-Mere seconds before midnight, a countdown begins to welcome the New Year, and as the clock strikes 12, the sky and the backdrop is lit with glittering fireworks.
+Beginning 30 mins before midnight, the elaborate light and sound show depicts the different facades of the French Republic on the Arc de Triomphe.
+Mere seconds before midnight, a countdown begins to welcome the New Year, and as the clock strikes 12, the sky and the backdrop are lit with glittering fireworks.

 French Customs at New Year's

 In France, it is bad luck to wish ‘Happy New Year’ before the 1st of January.
 As such, the French send out greetings that include words like ‘Bonnes fêtes de fin d’année’, meaning happy end-of-the-year celebrations.
-After midnight when the new year begins, one can hear shouts of ‘Bonne Année’ (Happy New Year) or ‘Meilleurs Voeux’ (best wishes).

 Kissing Under the Mistletoe